History of comics

 The history of comics has followed different paths in different parts of the world.
 It can be traced back to early precursors such as Trajan's Column, in Rome, Egyptian hieroglyphs and the Bayeux Tapestry.

 Early narratives in art

+The earliest examples of humans using illustration for storytelling purposes goes back to cave paintings over 50,000 years ago.
 Examples of early sequential art can be found in Egyptian hieroglyphs, Greek friezes, Rome's Trajan's Column (dedicated in 110 AD), Maya script, medieval tapestries such as the Bayeux Tapestry and illustrated Christian manuscripts.
 In medieval paintings, multiple sequential scenes of the same story (usually a Biblical one) appear simultaneously in the same painting.

 An ancient tradition in India, possibly dating back to at least 700 BCE, had picture showmen narrating stories that were simultaneously presented in painted pictures (also the origin of shadow play with jointed puppets).

 It took the invention of modern printing techniques to bring the form to a wide audience and become a mass medium.